 This annual award was created in 2006 to honor the best first novel of the year and carries with it a $10,000 prize.
 Each shortlisted author will receive $1,000.
-The shortlist for the award will be announced in September 2013 and the prize will be given at The Center for Fiction’s Annual Benefit and Awards Dinner held on December 11th this year.
+The shortlist for the award will be announced in September 2014 and the prize will be given at The Center for Fiction’s Annual Benefit and Awards Dinner held in December this year.

 The Flaherty-Dunnan First Novel Prize

 Small independent publishers may apply for a fee reduction; please contact us at firstname.lastname@example.org or call 212-755-6710 for more information.